HOLDING ONTO HOPE WITH BOTH HANDS

 There is a lot going on in this world.
 Trying to work through processing it is tough and that is okay.
 We all are going to have to walk through this tough time and process through it the best we can.

 As we walk this sometimes scary, sometimes hard, sometimes confusing, and sometimes grief filled leg of this journey, I would offer the idea of establishing clear values for yourself, naming them and defining them and knowing them like the back of your hand.
-I learned the concept of identifying clear values from a very dear friend not too long ago, and I am so very grateful to be anchored to the foundation of my values because when things get muddy, and unclear and scary, I can at least do these things to recalibrate and take care of myself, and there is precious comfort in that.
+I learned the concept of identifying clear values from a very dear friend not too long ago, and I am so very grateful to be anchored to the foundation of my values because when things get muddy, and unclear and scary, I can at least go back to my values and my guiderails to recalibrate and take care of myself.
+There is undeniably, precious comfort in that.